 Lost and found +385 23 205 904 [email protected]

 Internal Terminal Customs Office at the airport – +385 23 282 355, +385 23 205 823

 Zadar has had international flights since 1936 when the former Italian airline Air Littoria flew to the former Dalmatian capital.

 Today’s airport is located about 8km east of the city at Zemunik Donji and was opened in 1968.
 The airport proved a great addition to Zadar, handling over 150,000 passengers annually in 1976, for example.
 The Homeland War in the 1990s decimated life at the airport, and it has taken a long time for Zadar to recover.

 As you can see from the lead photo, the airport taxiway crossed a public road, although this has been closed since 2010.
 The arrival of Ryanair in 2007 completely transformed Zadar’s fortunes.
 And once one budget carrier arrived, so too came others.
-2018 was the biggest year in Zadar’s history, with more than 800,000 passengers – and almost 30% more than in the previous year, which held the record too.
+2019 was the biggest year in Zadar’s history, with more than 800,000 passengers – and almost 30% more than in the previous year, which held the record too.

 For more information, visit the official airport website.

 Keep up with the latest news from Zadar.